Discover the Penguin books that shaped us

 All aspiring designers and illustrators in the UK and Ireland are encouraged to enter the Penguin Cover Design Award, regardless of higher education status.

-We’re looking for UK and Irish-based designers and illustrators who haven’t yet had significant experience in a paid creative role – that includes anyone aged 18 or over who is yet to break into the creative industry, students from all subjects and recent graduates.
+We’re looking for UK and Ireland-based designers and illustrators who haven’t yet had significant experience in a paid creative role – that includes anyone aged 18 or over who is yet to break into the creative industry, students from all subjects and recent graduates.

 By significant experience, we mean one year or more (cumulatively) in an in-house or freelancer-paid role, as a creative.